DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 Instead of liking the fact that they can change around their entire floor, the creatives of the new generation think it is a bit of a hassle.
-They want a floor which is completely ready’, Jaap Draaisma said at the time, in an interview in Amsterdam-based newspaper *Het Parool*.[^20]
+They want a floor which is completely ready’, Jaap Draaisma said at the time, in an interview with Amsterdam-based newspaper *Het Parool*.[^20]

 Although the larger part of the building was practically ready to use,